-Jogging the elevator, for observing and correcting belt tracking, requires that one or more covers be removed, both at the head (top) and the boot (bottom) of the elevator.
+For observing, correcting and tracking; it may require that you jog the elevator.
+To jog the elevator, one or more covers are removed, both at the head (top) and the boot (bottom) of the elevator. the trained operator then slowly starts and stops the elevator moving a short section of the belt at a time.